melevittfl/storagefancontrol/README.md

 system at a maximum of - in my case - 40C.
 The target temp is configurable.

-The script logs internal variables to syslog by default.
+The script logs internal variables to a log file by default.

     Temp: 40 | FAN: 51% | PWM: 130 | P=0   | I=51  | D=0   | Err=0  |
     Temp: 40 | FAN: 51% | PWM: 130 | P=0   | I=51  | D=0   | Err=0  |